-Kauai’s Hanepepe art festival was just as large as the festivals in my former hometown in Cambridge or Somerville, Massachusetts.
-The street was lined with vendors, art, music and diverse cuisines.
+Kauai’s Hanepepe art festival was just as large as the festivals in my former hometown in Cambridge, Massachusetts.
+The street was lined with vendors of art, music and diverse cuisines.
 Another enjoyable event in Kauai, which drew a crowd, was the Smith’s Tropical Paradise Luau with hula dancers in a botanical garden.

 Kauai is like a Village